kb1907/kb1907/README.md

 - 👋 Hi, I’m @kb1907
-- 👀 I’m interested in Pyhton, Data Science, Machine Learning, NLP,AI, and Web Development
+- 👀 I’m interested in Pyhton, JavaScript, Data Science, Machine Learning, NLP,AI, and Web Development
 - 🌱 I’m currently learning new languages
 - 💞️ I’m looking to collaborate on different projects
 - 📫 How to reach me: